"Then Mary said, 'Here am I, the servant of the Lord; let it be with me according to your word.' " Luke 1.38, NRSV

 by Daniel

-Get to know three candidates in initial formation.
+Get to know some candidates in initial formation.

 by Andolf